AmberGraceSoftware/Dex/docs/intro.md

 :::caution
 Dec is currently in early development, and a stable first release has not been finished or tested.
-Stay tuned!
+DO NOT use Dec in production-bound projects until v1.0.0 is released!
 :::

 Welcome to Dec!
 Dec enables you to write responsive UI for Roblox experiences